abinit/abinit/doc/tutorial/gw1.md

 correlation part of the Self-Energy while [[ecutsigx]] gives the number of planewaves used to calculate $\Sigma_x$ (the exchange part of the self-energy).
-The size of the planewave set used to compute $\Sigma_c$ (the correlation part of the self-energy) is controlled by [[ecuteps]] that and cannot be larger than the value used to generate the SCR file.
+The size of the planewave set used to compute $\Sigma_c$ (the correlation part of the self-energy) is controlled by [[ecuteps]] and cannot be larger than the value used to generate the SCR file.
-It is advised to set [[ecutsigx]] to a value as high as [[ecut]] since, any way, this parameter is not much influential on the total computational time.
+For the initial convergence studies, it is advised to set [[ecutsigx]] to a value as high as [[ecut]] since, any way, this parameter is not much influential on the total computational time.
+Note that exact treatment of the exchange part requires, in principle, ecutsigx = 4 ecut.

 Then, come the parameters defining the k-points and the band indices for which the quasiparticle energies will be computed: